- A level requirements: ABB

 The module develops an understanding of these major geomorphic systems and how they create terrestrial landforms.
 It explores the basic processes that have helped shaping the geomorphology of Britain and investigates magnitude and frequency of events, as well as time and space scales over which the processes operate.

 The module is divided into four components, each composed of 4 sessions: glacial systems, glacial geomorphology and environmental change, aeolian processes, and coastal geomorphology .
 Weekly face-to-face sessions are supported by access to online videos, power point presentations, lecture notes, reading lists and some selected web sites.
-Weekly timetabled sessions will be a combination of discussions around reading and Q&A on online content.
-Two days of field practicals form the basis of the summative assessment addressing set problems and questions.
+Weekly timetabled sessions will be a combination of lectures, discussions around reading and Q&A. Two days of fieldwork form the basis of the summative assessment addressing set problems and questions.
 A formative GIS exercise is also delivered via timetabled support sessions.

 The module introduces the principles of geographical information systems and science with a focus on human geography.
 Examples will be drawn from population geography with components linked to data sources, analysis and visualisation.
 Students will learn how to use GIS to map population data, to explore social deprivation, geographic inequalities, and commuting patterns, amongst other themes.